This little mudroom is getting lots of storage! We first installed the shoe cabinet, then the cubbies and now it's the turn for that back cabinet.

 1. MAKE A DOOR MOCK-UP

-The first step I recommend is to make a mock-up of the door.
+The first step is to make a mock-up of the door.
 I used a scrap piece of plywood as my door, but the most important thing is to install those screw eyes right there on the edge of the plywood.

 I made pre-drills, but they weren't too straight.
-You can see the eye screws tipping to the left, yep. very slanted.
+You can see the eye screws tipping to the left, yep.
+Very slanted.
 Glad it was a practice piece.

-You can also notice, that the rod is installed on the shelf support.
+You can also notice that the rod is installed on the shelf support.

 2. BUILD THE DOOR

 I cut the plywood to size.
 The little mock-up door is also a good guide for height measurement.
-Width-wise, I made the door half-inch wider than the opening.
+Width-wise, I made the door a half-inch wider than the opening.

 After painting the plywood, I installed the decorative lattice molding on the long sides.